typo3-austria/tuga.at/README.md

-# SUP7EVEN DIGITAL TYPO3 BASE DISTRIBUTION
+# TUGA.at TYPO3 Distribution

-State: alpha
-TYPO3: 7 LTS
+powered by

+- montagmorgen.at
+- sup7even.digital
+- josefglatz.at